-Britain’s only herd of reindeer live in the Cairngorm Mountains.
-The Cairngorm mountains offer the only sub-Arctic environment in Britain.
-In the winter, this high granite plateau endures weeks of whiteouts and blizzards.
-Even during the summer months the snow-fields cling on.
-And there is a unique creature that thrives in the cold weather.
+One of the UK’s most famous reindeer herds lives in the Cairngorm Mountains in Scotland.
+The Cairngorm mountains offer the only sub-Arctic environment in Britain, and in the winter, this high granite plateau endures weeks of whiteouts and blizzards.
+Luckily, the hardy Cairngorms reindeer are able to thrive in this harsh climate. cairngormreindeer.co.uk

 When were reindeer first introduced to the UK?

 The Cairngorm reindeer are Britain’s only herd of these animals.
 In 1952, a Swede called Mikel Utsi introduced these velvet-antlered beasts into Scotland to show that they could live and breed in these surroundings.
 The herd has grown in numbers over the years and is currently held at between 130 and 150 strong through controlled breeding.
 They are a most unexpected sight and it’s a fantastic opportunity to encounter these animals living freely.